stevemadere/hobo/doc/manual/dryml-guide.markdown

 {.dryml}

 That example illustrates another important point -- any Ruby code in attributes is evaluated *inside* the repeat.
 In other words, the `repeat` attribute behaves the same as wrapping the tag in a `<repeat>` tag.

+You can also use `scope.index` to retrieve the index of the element in the collection.
+It can be useful to number the elements in a table or list.

 ### `first_item?` and `last_item?` helpers